Fish Eggs to Fry

 The Association of Northwest Steelheaders, in partnership with the National Wildlife Federation (NWF), is here to help classrooms in the Portland-Metro region expand their involvement in the Fish Eggs to Fry program.
 Learn more about this unique Salmon Stewards partnership in Oregon.

-If you are a new or current Fish Eggs to Fry educator, your school can earn an Eco-Schools USA award by participating in the Fish Eggs to Fry Eco-Schools WOW Audit and Action Plan!
+If you are a new or current Fish Eggs to Fry educator, your school can earn an Eco-Schools USA award for the WOW (Watersheds, Oceans, and Wetlands) pathway by participating in the Eco-Schools Salmon Stewards program!
 This Audit and Action Plan provides a framework for Fish Eggs to Fry activities, engages the school community, and recognizes students for their commitment to local fish and wildlife.
 In addition, the accompanying Appendix of Resources provides curriculum resources, field trip locations, funding resources, and more.
 Both documents are available as a PDF or Word document (at request).
 Schools working on the Audit and Action Plan may inquire about the following support: hands-on classroom presentations, assistance with release day events, step-by-step guidance, and other resources.

-Contact our Education and Outreach Coordinator at ORHabitat@nwf.org for more information.
+Contact our Education and Outreach Coordinator at ORHabitat@nwf.org or Morgan Parks, email@example.com, for more information.

 - Oregon Department of Fish and Wildlife’s STEP Education Resources